s0013p/Flower-Shop/README.md

 # Flower-Shop
-Landing page and Login page of Flower shop website
+Landing page and Login page of Flower shop website.